 - To compensate for the less fat used(which gives the rise to the cake) I increased leaveners to an acceptable amount.

-Lets see how our blackberry swirled vanilla pound cake is made
+Lets see how this cake is made

 Mix in the flour, vanilla, lemon zest.
 Add some vanilla batter in the blackberry jam.